FirelyTeam/firely-docs/vonk/facade/facadestart.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Getting the data happens in the implementation of the ``ISearchRepository``.
 It has only one method, ``Search``.
-The Vonk.Facade.Relational package has an abstract implementation of it that you can use as a startingpoint.
+The Vonk.Facade.Relational package has an abstract implementation of it that you can use as a starting point.
 This implementation assumes that you can support searching for exactly one ResourceType at a time.
 Then the gist of the implementation is to switch the querying based on the ResourceType.
 The querying itself then looks pretty much the same for every type of resource.